Vojtasii/etymology-and-translation-website/README.md

-Etymological dictionary and a basic translator
+ÔªøEtymological dictionary and a basic translator
 ==============================================
 Project purpose
 ---------------
 The aim of this project is to create a website with a simple translator where you can search a word for its etymology.
-This website will then be presented as my Maturita project at Gymn·zium Nad ¡lejÌ.
+This website will then be presented as my Maturita project at Gymn√°zium Nad √Ålej√≠.
 Maturita is the final exam at the end of highschool in Czechia.

 Planned Features